numpy/numpy-tutorials/content/tutorial-nlp-from-scratch.md

 ### Forward Propagation

-Now that we have our initialised parameters we pass the input data in a forward direction through the network.
+Now that you have your initialised parameters, you can pass the input data in a forward direction through the network.
 Each layer accepts the input data, processes it and passes it to the successive layer.
 This process is called `Forward Propagation`.
 You will undertake the following mechanism to implement the same:
 - Loading the word embeddings of the input data
 - Passing the embeddings to an LSTM to obtain the output of the final cell
 - Passing the final output from the LSTM through a fully connected layer to obtain the probability with which the sequence is positive